elshan22/cobol-interpreter-haskell/README.md

 ```

 #### DISPLAY
-This statement takes an expression and prints it in the output:
+This statement takes an expression and prints it in the output (in a newline):
 ```
 DISPLAY [EXPRESSION]
 ```